Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Corsair SF750 Platinum vs Corsair RM850x (2024) — which should I buy?+

-The SF750 Platinum is superior for compact builds requiring top-tier efficiency and a smaller footprint, while the RM850x (2024) offers more wattage and a longer warranty for standard ATX systems at a better price.
+The Corsair SF750 Platinum is ideal for compact builds requiring high efficiency, while the Corsair RM850x offers more wattage and a longer warranty for standard ATX setups.

 When does Corsair SF750 Platinum win?+